-- 4. Continue to support the Occoquan Monitoring Laboratory, the Northern Virginia Planning District Commission's technical studies, and the multi-jurisdictional Occoquan watershed program.
-Obtain annual reports for presentation to the Board of County Supervisors. - 5.
-Negotiate economically feasible expansions of capacity rights-by and through the Prince William County Service Authority-with the Fairfax County Water Authority and the City of Manassas, in order to provide for the projected needs of the County. - 6.
+- 5. Continue to negotiate economically feasible expansions of capacity rights by and through the Prince William County Service Authority with the Fairfax Water Authority and the City of Manassas, in order to provide for the projected needs of the County. - 6.
 Continue to reduce the use of groundwater resources for public water supply sources where public surface water supply sources can be utilized effectively. - 7.
 Continue to identify types of point/non-point pollution sources upstream from the reservoirs, and to suggest ways that non-point source pollution can be eliminated or controlled.